gregrobson/coronaviruscalm/README.md

 # *Coronavirus Calm*
-A personal selection or resources to calm people social distancing or isolating due to Coronavirus / COVID-19
+A personal selection or resources to calm people social distancing or isolating due to Coronavirus (COVID-19).
+Has some resources for parents as well.

+## Education

+* Carol Voderman's website [The Maths Factor](https://www.themathsfactor.com/) for ages 4–11 year olds has been made free during the pandemic.
+* Diane Buswell (Strictly) is providing free dance tutorials on her [Instagram channel](https://www.instagram.com/diannebuswell/)

 ## Fitness